biometrixtech/plans/documentation/api_demo.md

 ```

 <!-- TODO -- title and language -->
-### Update Workout Detail
+### Update Workout

-Update training session endpoint can be called to update a planned or completed workout when new information becomes available.
+Update workout endpoint can be called to update details of a planned or completed workout when new information becomes available.
 ##### Query String

 The client __must__ submit a request to the endpoint `/plans/{version}/training_session/{User UUID}/{Session UUID}`.
 The request method __must__ be `PATCH`.